Donald Sutherland: An enduring legacy of playing both heroes and villains

 Equally adept at playing heroes and villains, Sutherland portrayed President Snow, the main antagonist of The Hunger Games film franchise, beginning in 2012.

+Sutherland said that originally it “was not a part of any particular significance” but wrote a letter to Ross outlining what he “thought the film was” and they hired him.

+He says he was thinking: “I would like to be able to, at the end of my life, look back and say I was a part of that film that I believe will revolutionise the political situation in the United States and maybe even the rest of the world.”

-In 2017, it was announced that Sutherland would receive an Honorary Oscar, from the Academy.
+In 2017, it was announced that Sutherland would receive an Honorary Oscar, from the Academy, but was never honoured with a nomination despite his more than 140 film credits spanning six decades.

+Despite the many movies, he admitted in Los Angeles in 1999, while rehearsing for the play Enigma Variations, that he gets stage fright.

+“I’ve made 101 films and I throw up at the beginning of every one,” he said at the time.
+“I haven’t been on the stage for 20 years and I’m terrified, but it’s not an uninteresting terror.”

 Sutherland was made an Officer of the Order of Canada in 1978, promoted to Companion of the Order of Canada in 2019.